kgrama/AnalysisPlots/README.md

-Java R interface with some R programs to generate plots
+Java R interface with some R programs to generate plots with a JSON hateoas api